puppet-galaxy/puppet-galaxy/README.md

 This class download the remote repository from bickbuckets.org/galaxy/galaxy-dist with mercurial.

 ####Class: `galaxy::job_conf`
 This class writes the job_conf.xml file with a template.
-Make sure the numbers of background workers (handlers) matches the numberwich is in universe.pp
+Make sure the numbers of background workers (handlers) matches the numberwich is in galaxy_ini.pp

 ####Class: `galaxy::service`
 This class configures galaxy service.
 Currently debain/redhat are the only two supported.